 During breast cancer treatment, many people experience unintentional weight gain, which can be understandably frustrating.
 This weight gain is influenced by various factors.
 Treatments can cause menopausal symptoms, leading to weight fluctuations and changes in body composition.
 Medications like steroids, often used alongside chemotherapy, can contribute to weight gain, fluid retention, shifts in appetite, and changes in fat distribution.
 Hormonal therapies may also play a role in weight changes.
 These factors affect each person differently, and their impact can vary widely.
 Reduced activity levels during treatment can further add to any weight gain experienced.

 It is important to know that you are not alone in facing these challenges; many people have similar experiences.
 Managing your weight during treatment shouldn't add to your stress.
 Focus on a nourishing diet and staying active when possible.
-Your well-being is the priority, and there's no one-size-fits-all approach.
+Your overall wellbeing is the priority, and there's no one-size-fits-all approach.
 Be kind to yourself, focus on self-care, and take a balanced approach to your health.

 Understanding that weight management is about more than just calories in and out, is important.
 Our bodies are complex, with many factors like genetics, environment, physical and mental health, sleep, stress, and digestion all playing a role.
-Taking a 'whole person' approach, which considers all aspects of your well-being including physical and emotional health, is vital, especially for people navigating cancer.
+Taking a 'whole person' approach, which considers all aspects of your wellbeing including physical and emotional health, is vital, especially for people navigating cancer.

 Be physically active as part of your everyday life